karatelabs/karate/README.md

 ```
 Note that `def` will over-write any variable that was using the same name earlier.
 Keep in mind that the start-up [configuration routine](#configuration) could have already initialized some variables before the script even started.

-A variety of expressions are supported on the right hand side of the `=` symbol.
+The examples above are simple, but a variety of expression 'shapes' are supported on the right hand side of the `=` symbol.
 The section on [Karate Expressions](#karate-expressions) goes into the details.

 ## `assert`
 ### Assert if an expression evaluates to `true`